adanieljohnson/ABLE_2022_Workshop/ABLE 2022 Workshop,text of handouts.md

 <hr/>
 <br>

-# Pre-Lab Exercise: What You Should Do Before the Workshop
+# Pre-Lab Assignment: What You Need To Do Before the Workshop

 Give yourself enough time to install the software.
 GitHub Desktop takes 10-15 minutes to install, and registering for a new GitHub account takes 5-10 minutes.
 R Studio Desktop is optional (it is used for the demonstration), but takes 10-15 minutes to install if you want to follow along with the demonstration.